 Probably the contrary is true.
 You are losing out on providing solutions with better design, functionality and innovation.
 Giving a client your best product will bring him back.
 Cost management decisions have to be made consciously.
 This is the only way to offer the best value for money.
 And every design engineer is crucial for that purpose.

 Again, I came across a work project at a uni lecture recently.
 One engineer introduced his massive machine that included 9 motors.
-When asked how to perform maintenance, his answer was “Luckily, it’s not our problem”.
+When asked how to perform maintenance, he answered, “Luckily, it’s not our problem”.
 What?
 He probably didn’t want to spend any more hours on an enormous project.
-I would never turn back to such an engineering company once the problems become evident.
+I would never return to such an engineering company once the problems become evident.

 So, what could we do?